reduxjs/redux/docs/introduction/GettingStarted.md

 ### Learn Modern Redux Livestream

 Redux maintainer Mark Erikson appeared on the "Learn with Jason" show to explain how we recommend using Redux today.
-The show includes a live-coded example app that shows how to use Redux Toolkit and React-Redux hooks with Typescript, as well as the new RTK Query data fetching APIs:
+The show includes a live-coded example app that shows how to use Redux Toolkit and React-Redux hooks with Typescript, as well as the new RTK Query data fetching APIs.

+See [the "Learn Modern Redux" show notes page](https://www.learnwithjason.dev/let-s-learn-modern-redux) for a transcript and links to the example app source.

 <LiteYouTubeEmbed
     id="9zySeP5vH9c"
     title="Learn Modern Redux - Redux Toolkit, React-Redux Hooks, and RTK Query" />

-See [the "Learn Modern Redux" show notes page](https://www.learnwithjason.dev/let-s-learn-modern-redux) for a transcript and links to the example app source.

 ### Additional Tutorials